Production Safety Rules

 - Data Privacy Guide — MCP database risks, retention policies

-- Adoption Approaches — Team setup, shared conventions
+- Adoption Approaches — Team setup, shared conventions, enterprise rollout

 - Plan Mode — Safe exploration before execution